-Effective January 9, 2017, Ron Dewhurst was appointed to the Board.
+Effective January 9, 2017, Ronald Dewhurst was appointed to the Board.

-On April 10, 2017, as a result of a strategic repositioning, SAM and SPW entered into an asset purchase agreement (the "Purchase Agreement") to sell the Corporation's Canadian diversified asset management contracts and certain of the client accounts of its Canadian private wealth business to a management group (the "Buyer") led by John Wilson, the then Chief Executive Officer (the "CEO") of SAM, and James Fox, the then President of SAM, for an aggregate purchase price of approximately \$46 million (the "Sale Transaction").
+On April 10, 2017, as a result of a strategic repositioning, SAM and SCP entered into an asset purchase agreement (the "Purchase Agreement") to sell the Corporation's Canadian diversified asset management contracts and certain of the client accounts of its Canadian private wealth business to a management group (the "Buyer") led by John Wilson, the then Chief Executive Officer (the "CEO") of SAM, and James Fox, the then President of SAM, for an aggregate purchase price of approximately \$46 million (the "Sale Transaction").
 The Corporation entered into the Purchase Agreement in order to realign resources to focus on its core competencies in precious metals, natural resources and real assets and therefore capitalize on global market opportunities in those areas.
 The Sale Transaction occurred in two phases.
 On August 1, 2017, the Corporation completed the first phase of the Sale Transaction, successfully closing the sale of its management agreements related to certain investment funds and accounts together totaling \$3.0 billion in AUM and concurrently entering into new agreements with the Buyer to provide sub-advisory services for \$865 million of those assets.
 The Corporation retained all management contracts for its exchange-listed products business and the entire team managing PHYS, PSLV, SPPP and the exchange traded funds ("ETFs") remained intact.
 In addition, the Corporation retained the management contracts for its institutional precious metals strategies and the SAM precious metals investment team remained with the Corporation.
 On January 29, 2018, the Corporation completed the second phase of the Sale Transaction, closing the sale of certain of the client accounts of its Canadian private wealth business to the Buyer.
 The Corporation retained certain accounts of clients interested in resource-focused investment opportunities.

-On June 16, 2017, the Corporation completed the final closing of the Lending Fund, bringing total firm capital commitments to over USD\$640 million, USD\$196 million of which was deployed as of December 31, 2017.
+On June 16, 2017, the Corporation completed the final closing of Lending Fund I, bringing total firm capital commitments for the Lending Fund I and certain other lending vehicles to over USD\$640 million, USD\$385 million of which was deployed as of December 31, 2018.